 - They are addictive.
 Almost all of us who have stopped eating all grains, go back and eat some cookies or cereal and find out very quickly they are addictive – you eat enough to full yourself but within an hour you want more if not sooner.
 Are we to believe ourselves or junkies addicted to grains?

 - Based on evolutionary biology it’s very clear that the body initially thinks they are nutritious based on taste but once the gut gets into them, your body realizes they are not provided the correct nutrient density your system evolved to eat.
-So it demands more food be consumed, creating an never-ending cycle of consumption if you continue to eat them.
+Then it demands more food be consumed which is actually nutritious, creating an never-ending cycle of consumption if you continue to eat them.

 - The mass consumption of grains we experience never happened before the 20th century.
 It is entirely new and it parallels exactly the rise of obesity and many metabolic problems in society.